macropodhq/macropod-components/packages/button/README.md

 ### More

-See the react documentation for more information.
+See the react documentation for more information. [http://facebook.github.io/react/docs/]

-skeleton: React.PropTypes.bool,